 Skip to main content

 Map-Reduce is supported by Tensorlake Applications to support large scale ETL of data.
 Map is the process of applying a function to each item of a list in parallel.
 Reduce is the process of aggregating the results of the map phase.
 The example below visualizes mapping of a list of numbers to their squares and reducing the results by summing the squares: Tensorlake automatically parallelizes function calls across multiple function containers when you map a function to a list.
 The reducer function is applied to each pair of mapped values sequentially in their original order in the list.
-Tensorlake can run the reduce function calls without waiting for all map calls to complete.
-It depends on how the application code is structured.
+Tensorlake runs each reduce function call as soon as its input values are available.

 Blocking Map-Reduce